(Eszopiclone) Lunesta Side Effects, Warnings, Overdose Dangers, Addiction & Withdrawal

 Lunesta And Alcohol

 Due to how they affect the brain’s GABA receptors, sleeping medicines like Lunesta already have a high potential of leading to dependence.
-The risk of psychological dependence is higher among people who have a history of mental diseases, substance misuse, or alcoholism.
+The risk of psychological dependence is higher among people with a history of mental diseases, substance misuse, or alcoholism.

 Although Lunesta is not a benzodiazepine or an opioid, using it with alcohol can have the same disastrous effects as taking other depressants.
 There are several cumulative consequences when CNS depressants are used with one another, including the potential for deadly overdose.